Leah Parker, Psychodynamic Counsellor MBACP (Accred).

-I am a qualified Psychodynamic Counsellor and a registered member of the British Association of Counsellors and Psychotherapists (BACP).
+I am a fully qualified, BACP Accredited, Psychodynamic Counsellor.
 I offer brief and long term, one-to-one counselling for young people (16+) and adults.
 Psychodynamic therapy focuses on both the past and present, looking at the role of the unconscious and past experiences and how this influences current behaviour.
 I work by helping you identify and recognise how emotional patterns from early childhood may repeat themselves in later life in confusing or destructive ways.

 I work with a wide range of issues such as: relationship difficulties, anxiety, depression, stress, low self-esteem, bereavement, trauma and work-related problems, as well as the many other issues which may be impacting your quality of life and emotional wellbeing.